 Price represents the monetary value of a product.
 For companies, it’s what they get paid to sell products.
 Meanwhile, for consumers, it is the cost they have to pay to get the product.

 The decision about price is strategic.
-The consumer is dissatisfied if the price is lower than the perceived value.
-And chances are, they won’t buy again.
-But conversely, if it is higher than the perceived value, they buy and are likely to buy again.
+If the price is lower than the perceived value, the consumer will be dissatisfied and likely will not buy again.
+Conversely, if it is higher than the perceived value, they will buy and are likely to buy again.

 Setting prices considers several factors, including production costs, profit targets, competition, and consumer’s ability to pay.